Do You Need Collision Coverage on an Older Car?

 Look around

 There are differences in insurance.
 Another supplier might offer a policy at a lower cost.
-Before making a decision, request quotes from two or three separate businesses.
+Before deciding, get quotations from two or three different businesses.

 Consider savings

-Don’t let cash slip from your grasp.
+Don’t let cash drop from your hand.
 Examine the insurance website’s fine print.
-Discounts are available for serving in the military, teaching, driving safely, being a good student, and even combining with a homeowner’s policy.
+Discounts are available for participating in the military, being a teacher, being a careful driver, being a good student, and even combining with a homeowner’s policy.